SoftwareAG/c8y-docs/content/datahub/setting-up-datahub-bundle/defining-permissions.md

 ### {{< product-c8y-iot >}} DataHub roles and permissions

 #### {{< product-c8y-iot >}} DataHub administrator
 The administrator primarily sets up the data lake and Dremio account and conducts administrative tasks like inspecting audit logs or monitoring the system status.
-The administrator can also manage offloading pipelines, e.g., defining and starting a pipeline.
+The administrator can also manage offloading pipelines, for example, defining and starting a pipeline.

 For those tasks the default role DATAHUB_ADMINISTRATOR is created.
 The permissions for this role are defined as follows: